QuaSi-Software/Documentation/docs/resie_description_components.md

 \end{aligned}
 $$

-As the coefficients mentioned above are constant within the simulation time, they can be precomputed for cumputational efficiency.
+As the coefficients mentioned above are constant within the simulation time, they can be precomputed for computational efficiency.

-To illustrate the principle of the implemented model, the following figure shows the mass flow into and out of the STES as well as examplary for one transition between two layers the mass flow between the layers within the model.
+To illustrate the principle of the implemented model, the following figure shows the mass flow into and out of the STES as well as exemplary for one transition between two layers the mass flow between the layers within the model.
 The corresponding temperatures are the temperatures of the source (input flow or layer temperature of the previous layer).
 As a convention, the lowermost layer is labeled with the number 1.
 The inflow and outflow is always in the top and bottom layers.
-For correct results, the inegrated mass flow within one timestep has to be smaller than the volume of the smallest layer element of the storage (ToDo: Maybe fix this issue in Quasi II?)
+For correct results, the integrated mass flow within one timestep has to be smaller than the volume of the smallest layer element of the storage (ToDo: Maybe fix this issue in Quasi II?)

 ![Stratified Model of STES](fig/221103_STES_layer_temp.svg)

-To account for buoyancy effects, a check is made in each time step to determine whether the temperature gradient in the reservoir corresponds to the physically logical state, meaning that the temperatures in the upper layers are higher than in the lower storage layers.
-If, however, an inverse temperature gradient is present, a mixing process is performed in each time step for all layers, beginning with \(l=2\):
+To account for buoyancy effects, a check is made in each timestep to determine whether the temperature gradient in the reservoir corresponds to the physically logical state, meaning that the temperatures in the upper layers are higher than in the lower storage layers.
+If, however, an inverse temperature gradient is present, a mixing process is performed in each timestep for all layers, beginning with \(l=2\):
 $$
 T_l = T_l + \theta_l \ \text{max} (0, T_{l-1} - T_l) \text{ for } l > 1 \text{ and }\\
 T_{l-1} = T_{l-1} - (1-\theta_l) \ \text{max} (0, T_{l-1} - T_l) \text{ for } l > 1